-A Agenda Item No: 9a SUMMARY REPORT BOARD OF DIRECTORS PART 1 3 1 May 2023 Report Title: Operation onal Plan 2 023/24 Executive/ Non-Executive Zephan Trent, Executive Director of Strategy, Transformation & Digital Alex Green, Chief Operating Officer, Trevor Smith, Executive Chief Finance Officer utive Report Author(s): Anna Bo Anna Bokobza, Director of Strategy Report discussed previo Finance Executive Committee Jan-March 2023 Finance & Performance Committee 23 March 2023, Board of Directors (Part 2) - 29 March 2023 rd of Level of Assurance: Level 1 Level 1 ✓ Level 2 Level 3
+A Agenda Item No: 9a SUMMARY REPORT BOARD OF DIRECTORS PART 1 3 1 May 2023 Report Title: Operation onal Plan 2 023/24 Executive/ Non-Executive Lead: Zephan Trent, Executive Director of Strategy, Transformation & Digital Alex Green, Chief Operating Officer, Trevor Smith, Execut Chief Finance Officer utive Report Author(s): r(s): Anna Bokobza, Director of Strategy Report discussed previo Finance Executive Committee Jan-March 2023 Finance & Performance Committee 23 March 2023, Board of Directors (Part 2) - 29 March 2023 Level of Assurance: Level 1 ✓ Level 2 Level 3

 Risk Assessment of Report

 Summary of risks highlighted in this report BAF42 - Financial Plan & COVID

-Miliah of the Church sie wiel/a) dans this was suf CD4 Cafata
+Miliah of the Church via viality of an attain was out CD4 Cafata

 Which of the Strategic risk(s) does this report \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \

 relates to: SR2 People (workforce) ,

 SR3 Systems and Processes/ Infrastructure

 SR4 Demand/ Capacity ✓

 SR5 Essex Mental Health Independent Inquiry

 SR6 Cyber Attack

 SR7 Capital ✓

 SR8 Use of Resources ✓

 Does this report mitigate the Strategic risk(s)?
 No

 Are you recommending a new risk for the EPUT No

 Strategic or Corporate Risk Register?
 Note:

 Strategic risks are underpinned by a Strategy

 and are longer-term

 If Yes, describe the risk to EPUT's organisational N/A

 objectives and highlight if this is an escalation

 from another EPUT risk register.

 Describe what measures will you use to monitor N/A

 mitigation of the risk